TennisVisuals/mcp-charting-points-parser/examples/shotsAndPoints.md

 # Set Scores: Points and Shots
-##### Using mcpParse.js to discover maximum and minimum points and shots for all sets in the MCP Repository
+##### Using mcpParse.js to discover maximum and minimum points and shots for sets in the MCP Repository

 The code included with this example defines three functions:
   - analyzeMatches()
   - whenComplete()
   - minMax()

-**analyzeMatches()** goes through each match and separates sets into "bins" based on the score.
+**analyzeMatches()** goes through each match and separates sets into "bins" based on the score.  *Final sets without tiebreaks are not included.*

 **whenComplete()** is a convenience function that is submitted as a callback to the *parseArchive()* function (provided by the mcpParse module).
 It adds the result to the *analyses* array for safekeeping.